 Target recalls Pillowfort weighted blankets for kids after two deaths

-MIAMI - Target is recalling more than 200,000 weighted blankets for children that have been sold by the retailer from December 2018 through September 2022.
+(CNN) -- Target stores are recalling more than 200,000 weighted blankets for children that have been sold by the retailer from December 2018 through September 2022.

 The Pillowfort brand blankets can trap children inside if they unzip them and enter the blanket, posing a risk of suffocation.